 The CME shall be an organization with five (5) or more years of direct service providing case management to individuals at risk of institutionalization and receiving home and community-based services.
 Each CME shall enroll as a Medicaid provider and be appointed through an agreement with Medicaid to coordinate and manage CAP/C beneficiaries and their services.
-Every five years, the CME must recertify as a Medicaid provider.
+The CME must maintain Medicaid Provider Enrollment to continue in the role of a CME.